 5:00PM

 Final Park And Run service departs the Event Village back to Airfield.

+KEY TIMINGS

 The below timings apply to those taking part in the marathon and 10 mile only.

-Relay key timings can be found on page xx.
+Relay key timings can be found in the relay section.

 6:30AM

 Park and Run Services to the Event Village begin.

 8:30AM

 Assembly zones open for marathon runners.

-9:15AM

-Assembly zone closes.
+9:15AM Assembly zone closes.